 Add your 27C2001 ROM in after programming in images.
 You have 16 x 16k ROM images in there.
 Or 32 x 8k ROM images.
 Or a mix, as long as you keep everything aligned to 16k boundaries.
 (If you have 8k ROMs, they can be accessed by either PAK4 or PAK12 commands.
 If you have 16k ROMs, they can be accessed by PAK4)

 Finally the bit I have to leave a bit open.
 This is the hex encoder.
 There are SO many options here.
-I’ve tried this and this.
-Neither is perfect.
-The first feels flimsy.
-The second only supports 10 positions, and is too big to actually fit in the case.
-Either way, you connect the “common” pin of your encoder to pin 1 and 2-5 to the remaining pins.
+I tried this and this before settling on this one.
+The final one works fine and is just the right size to tuck into the empty controller port on the back of the ‘bee.
+You connect the “common” pin of your encoder to pin 1 and 2-5 to the remaining pins.
 You could probably even rig up a 4 way DIP switch by wiring all the pins on one side together then to pin 1 on the connector.
 Then connect the other side to pins 2-5.